I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONVesicoureteral reflux (VUR) is the retrograde flow of urine from the bladder upward toward the kidney, most commonly seen in children.
-The primary management strategies have been use of prophylactic antibiotics to reduce urinary tract infections and, for higher grade disease, surgical correction of the underlying reflux.
+DESCRIPTIONVesicoureteral reflux (VUR) is the retrograde flow of urine from the bladder upward toward the kidney and is most commonly seen in children.
+The primary management strategies have been prophylactic antibiotics to reduce urinary tract infections and, for higher grade disease, surgical correction of the underlying reflux.
 Injection of periureteral bulking agents is proposed as an alternative to surgical intervention.

 Treatment of vesicoureteral reflux (VUR) is based on the assumption that VUR predisposes patients to urinary tract infections (UTIs) and renal infection (pyelonephritis) by facilitating the transport of bacteria from the bladder to the upper urinary tract.
 Pyelonephritis causes renal scarring in as many as 40% of children, and extensive scarring may lead to renal insufficiency and hypertension.
 The period between first renal scarring from pyelonephritis and the development of hypertension or end-stage renal disease can be 30–40 years.

 Open surgical treatment is typically reserved for patients with high-grade reflux (grades III and IV) or as salvage therapy for those who are noncompliant with antibiotic therapy or have breakthrough UTIs while receiving prophylactic therapy.
 Surgical management involves lengthening the intramural ureter by modification of the ureterovesical attachment with reimplantation of the ureter.
 Success rates for open surgery are reported to be above 95%, and nearly 100% for patients with lower grades of reflux.
 In recent years, there have been advances in surgical technique, including use of a lower abdominal transverse incision that leaves a smaller scar.
 Combined with a reduction in the use of ureteral stents and prolonged catheterization; the changes have led to shorter hospital stays and reduced surgery-related morbidity.
 Moreover, surgeries can now be done on an outpatient basis.
 Surgery, however, still involves risks associated with anesthesia and potential complications such as ureteral obstruction, infection, and bleeding.
 Some centers have reported using laparoscopic antireflux surgery, but this is technically difficult and has not become widespread.
 Robotic-assisted laparoscopic methods are being developed to overcome some of the technical difficulties.